ffff00-korj/nvim_config/README.md

 # About
-My personal NeoVim config, written in lua.
+My personal NeoVim configuration, written in lua.
 It contains:
 * Theme
 * Lsp and lsp config
 * Treesitter